-Alcohol Involved in Crash is a calculated field based on drivers and non-motorists in the crash.
 The following order of alcohol involvement is used from 1999 through 2001.
 The SAS value for the case was determined by:

-- 1 (Alcohol Involved) - If "Police Reported Alcohol Involvement" is 'Yes' for any of the involved active participants (drivers or nonmotorists [except occupants of motor vehicles not in-transport]) in the crash, - Then Alcohol Involved in Crash should be 1 (Alcohol Involved). - 2 (No Alcohol Involved) - If NOT #1 (Alcohol Involved) and "Police Reported Alcohol Involvement" is 'No' for any of the involved active participants in the crash, - Then Alcohol Involved in Crash should be 2 (No Alcohol Involved). - 9 (Unknown) - If NOT #1 (Alcohol Involved) and NOT #2 (No Alcohol Involved) and "Police Reported Alcohol Involvement" is 'Unknown' or 'Not Reported' for ANY of the involved active participants,
+- 1 (Alcohol Involved) - If "Police Reported Alcohol Involvement" is 'Yes' for any of the involved active participants in the crash, - Then Alcohol Involved in Crash should be 1 (Alcohol Involved). - 2 (No Alcohol Involved) - If NOT #1 (Alcohol Involved) and "Police Reported Alcohol Involvement" is 'No' for any of the involved active participants in the crash, - Then Alcohol Involved in Crash should be 2 (No Alcohol Involved).

+• 9 (Unknown)

+If NOT #1 (Alcohol Involved) and NOT #2 (No Alcohol Involved) and "Police Reported Alcohol Involvement" is 'Unknown' or 'Not Reported' for ANY of the involved active participants,